gutfeeling/pythonbooks_reviews/README.md

    - *What did you like most about the book?
 What did you dislike the most?*

-   - *What makes the book unique and memorable (if any)?*
+   - *What makes the book unique or memorable (if applicable)?*

-3. If you have read other Python books that might be compared with this one, share how this book compares to the others in your opinion.
+3. If you have read similar Python books, share how this book compares to the others.
 If you provide a comparison, please link to the other book's [pythonbooks.org](http://pythonbooks.org) page.

 ## Formatting